jokesterfr/browser-component/README.md

 ## Firefox

-Open "about:config" in a page, then modify the property "security.fileuri.strict_origin_policy" to false.
+Open "about:config" in a page, then modify the property __security.fileuri.strict_origin_policy__ to false.

 # X-Frame-Options